Kikobeats/isolated-function/README.md

 await teardown()
 ```

-The dependencies, along with the hosted code, are bundled into a single file that will be evaluated at runtime.
+The dependencies, along with the hosted code, are bundled by [esbuild](https://esbuild.github.io/) into a single file that will be evaluated at runtime.

 ### Execution profiling

-Any hosted code execution has a profiling associated:
+Any hosted code execution will be run in their own separate process:

 ```js
 /** make a function to consume ~128MB */